-The 1980’s marked a huge shift in mental health, particularly in depression.
+The 1980s marked a huge shift in mental health, particularly for depression.
 With the invention of the antidepressant Prozac, people finally had a way to lift away the gray mist depressant cast around them.
-As huge as this was, it poses the question of what medication people used before.
+As monumental as this was, it poses the question of what medication people used before.

 There’s actually a long history of plant-based remedies that were used to treat depression.
 Each culture found local plants that they turned into medications.
-Unlike current antidepressants, these medicines were used to treat a wide variety of ailments, not just depression, such as coughs and fevers.
+Unlike current antidepressants, these medicines were used to treat a wide variety of ailments, both physical and psychological, not just for depression.

-There weren’t “psychiatrists” or “therapist” like there are now back in the day.
+Up until relatively recently, there were no dedicated mental health professionals like psychiatrists or psychotherapists.
 Most patients went to local doctors, healers, or apothecaries.
-At some points, cultures turned to religion or magic for healing.
+In some cultures, afflicted patients turned to religion or magic for healing.
 Eventually, institutions were created for those suffering from mental disorders.

 During the 14th century, so-called “madhouses” were created to treat the mentally ill.
 These were poorly run and looked more like dungeons than hospitals.
-The Middle East, has more modern and humane mental hospitals, originally just in Baghdad, but others sprung up in Damascus, Fez, and Cairo.
+The Middle East had more modern and humane mental hospitals, in cultural centers like Baghdad, Damascus, Fez, and Cairo.
 The stereotypical images of mental hospitals were born out of this time, and the chains used to manacle patients took over 100 years to be banned.

 As tangible advances were made with pharmaceuticals in the 19th century, therapy also progressed.
 Psychotherapy, psychoanalysis, and behavioral therapy were developed and implemented.

-Electroconvulsive therapy is probably the type of treatment for depression people think of most when talking about historical treatment options.
+Electroconvulsive therapy is probably the type of therapy people think of most when talking about historical treatment options for depression.
 While it has been criticized for being cruel, harsh, and painful, it was the beginning for major advances.
 Many patients were initially forced to undergo such treatment if they were admitted to a mental institute.
-Eventually, the technology developed enough that some people with severe depression were willing choosing to undergo the process.
+Eventually, the technology developed enough that some people with severe depression willingly chose to undergo the process.
 Today, the procedure has been advanced so that it is safer, completely painless, and more effective.

 Even today, psychiatrists recommend individuals suffering from depression to focus on self-love, self-happiness, and self-acceptance.
 People are encouraged to do activities and hobbies that bring them joy.
 There’s actually a historical precedent for this.
 Joyful and relaxing activities have historically been used to treat depression.

 The Ancient Greek and Romans would use music, dancing, and acting as forms of therapy.
 Work, entertainment, and other forms of distractions were used too.
 They also performed cathartic temple massages.
-Physiotherapy was used in history too, with baths, massages, and gymnastics recommended to help depression.
+Physiotherapy was used in historically as well, in the forms of baths, massages, and gymnastics recommended to help depression.